MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/IoT_Central_Individual_Enrollment.md

 6. Select the *Authentication method* as "Certificates (X.509)"

-7. Select the file folder icon for the Primary certificate, upload your device PEM file (e.g. *`<"COMMON_NAME">.PEM`*).
+7. Select the file folder icon for the Primary certificate and upload your device certificate PEM file  (e.g. `myDevice_cert.pem` that is provided in the example chain of trust).

-8. Select the file folder icon for the Secondary certificate, upload your device PEM file (e.g. *`<"COMMON_NAME">.PEM`*).
-Both the primary and secondary certificate have to be selected to save the setting, which is why the same PEM file is uploaded twice.
+8. Select the file folder icon for the Secondary certificate, and upload the same PEM file used for the Primary.
+Both the Primary and Secondary certificates have to be uploaded to save the Device connection group settings, which is why the same PEM file is uploaded twice.

 9. Note the *`ID scope`* at the top of the dialog.
 This is used when we configure the device to connect to Azure.